GioDoesntKnowCode/Rittal_Power_Monitoring/README.md

 ## 3. Usage

 ### Enable port forwarding (Automatically)
+** If your system is connected directly to the Rittal PDU, you can skip this step

 This can be done from the root directory by running the below command, which will prompt you for credentials and automatically connect.
 ** Note that this is designed to work on Mac

 ```
  ./network/make_connection.sh
 ```